Kom El Deka: Theatre

 The theatre is a small Roman theatre used for various forms of entertainment.
 It was constructed in the 4th century and ran until the early 7th century, with a remodeling around 500.
 Its early use may have been for city council meetings as well as entertainment.
-Graffiti in the seats from the 6th century shows support for the Blue and Geen factions, popular teams of charioteers, though the theatre was not large enough for racing.
+Graffiti in the seats from the 6th century shows support for the Blue and Green factions, popular teams of charioteers, though the theatre was not large enough for racing.
 The exact forms of entertainment at the theatre are unknown, but there is evidence for musical performances and wrestling.
 After the construction of the academic complex, the theatre may have also hosted academic activities such as public orations and rhetorical speeches.
 The construction of the theatre is an extended hemicycle with raked auditorium seats.
 The seats are made of marble recycled from older structures.
 The walls and vestibule are made of limestone.
 At its top are a row of unmatched columns, recycled from other structures.

 Houses

 In the Early Roman Period, from the 1st–3rd century AD, Kom el-Dikka was occupied by large villas known for their elaborate mosaic floors.
 In the western part, three villas have been preserved.
 The destruction of the 3rd century and systemic pilfering have caused most of the structure of the buildings from this period to be lost, but the floor mosaics have been preserved.

 The Late Roman-Byzantine Period from the 4th–7th century saw massive amounts of rebuilding.
 Instead of large villas, Kom el-Dikka was occupied by simpler but more standardized houses.
 The trend of regular houses was contrasted by the fact that many houses were built upon and using older structures.
-Older walls were often used as foundations for new ones, though where houses weren’t defined by the foundations they were built on top of, they often showed regular patterns.
-Shops in the fronts of houses became much more common, and workshops often appeared in the parts of houses that didn’t face the street.
+Older walls were often used as foundations for new ones, though where houses weren't defined by the foundations they were built on top of, they often showed regular patterns.
+Shops in the fronts of houses became much more common, and workshops often appeared in the parts of houses that didn't face the street.
 As demand for more living space went up, buildings began to expand into the street, causing large streets to turn into narrow alleys.